SheemaMasood381/Intelligent-Shopping-Assistant-with-CrewAi/README.md

 ```
 .
 ├── agentic_flow.png      # Visual representation of the agentic flow in the system
-├── notebooks/            # Jupyter Notebooks for data analysis
+├── notebooks/            # Jupyter Notebooks for testing the agents and tasks
-├── static/               # Static files (CSS, JavaScript, images)
-├── templates/            # HTML templates for the UI
+├── agents.py
+├── tasks.py
+├── crew.py
 ├── app.py                # Main application script
 ├── requirements.txt      # Dependencies
 └── README.md             # Project documentation
 ```

 ## Agentic Flow
-The image above (`agentic_flow.png`) illustrates the flow of agents in the system, showcasing how different agents collaborate to provide a seamless shopping experience.
+The image above (`flow.png`) illustrates the flow of agents in the system, showcasing how different agents collaborate to provide a seamless shopping experience.

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository, create a branch, and submit a pull request.